mindfulness3stages/Mindfulness/README.md

 ## Development of Mindfulness in Three Stages

-You can use the [editor on GitHub](https://github.com/mindfulness3stages/main/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This is the website for the paper "Reflections on Athletes’ Mindfulness Skills Development: Fitts and Posner’s (1967) Three Stages of Learning" (Kee, in press).
+This article was accepted for publication in Journal of Sport Psychology in Action.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.